csgillespie/efficientR/main.md

 There are many poor packages on CRAN and much duplication so it's easy to go wrong.
 Just because a certain package *can* solve a particular problem, doesn't mean that it *should*.

 Used well, however, packages can greatly improve productivity: not reinventing the wheel is part of the ethos of open source software.
 If someone has already solved a particular technical problem, you don't have to re-write their code, allowing you to focus on solving the applied problem.
-Furthermore, because R packages are generally (but not always) written by competent programmers and subject to user feedback, they may work faster and more effectively that the hastily prepared code you may have written.
+Furthermore, because R packages are generally (but not always) written by competent programmers and subject to user feedback, they may work faster and more effectively than the hastily prepared code you may have written.
 All R code is open source and potentially subject to peer review.
 A prerequisite of publishing an R package is that developer contact details must be provided, and many packages provide a site for issue tracking.
 Furthermore, R packages can increase programmer productivity by dramatically reducing the amount of code they need to write because all the code is *packaged* in functions behind the scenes.

 Let's take an example.
 Imagine for a project you would like to find the distance between sets of points (origins, `o` and destinations, `d`) on the Earth's surface.
 Background reading shows that a good approximation of 'great circle' distance, which accounts for the curvature of the Earth, can be made by using the Haversine formula, which you duly implement, involving much trial and error: